-As mobile devices eclipse computers and laptops as the preferred method of going online, fraudsters have followed users, porting their modus operandi –account takeover, social engineering, and malware based remote control attacks – to the mobile arena.
-Mobile has opened up many new ways for users to communicate and connect without being tied to a desk or a power outlet – and at the same time, it has presented hackers with many more opportunities to perpetrate fraud and carry out attacks that cannot be detected with traditional tools used to detect attacks in web sites.
+As mobile devices eclipse computers and laptops as the preferred method for consuming online services, cybercriminals have followed users, porting their modus operandi.
+While mobile has opened up new ways for users to communicate and connect without being tied to a desk or a power outlet, it has also presented criminals with more opportunities to perpetrate fraud and carry out attacks that bypass traditional detection tools.
 As a result, companies need to apply new fraud controls to protect mobile users and enable them to carry out banking activities securely.
 Nevertheless, end user experience cannot be negatively impacted by these security measures: Users want to open and use apps freely, without being required to take additional authentication steps.
 They also expect to be protected continuously, throughout their entire journey.

 Digital banking has become the single most effective channel for financial institutions to drive growth, increase revenue and attract new customers.
 Yet, it also introduces more risk, and cybercriminals are following the money right into the online account opening process.
 This white paper explores emerging security risks in the account opening process, current weaknesses in technology and business process that are leaving blind spots, and new approaches to managing fraud that are getting results.

 Digital services continue to present cybercriminals with a lucrative target of opportunity.
 BioCatch research shows that, since the beginning of the Covid-19 pandemic, fraud attempts have surged globally.
 Account opening fraud attempts have increased 33 percent and account takeover attacks have spiked 47 percent.
 As attacks get more sophisticated and pervasive, the solutions required to combat them must provide deeper visibility to better detect malicious behavior in online sessions.